redhat-openstack/website/source/documentation/frequently-asked-questions.html.md

 ## For which distributions does RDO provide packages?

-RDO targets CentOS, Fedora, and Red Hat Enterprise Linux, Fedora, and their derivatives.
+RDO targets CentOS, Fedora, and Red Hat Enterprise Linux, and their derivatives.
 Specifically, RDO packages are available for RHEL 6.3 or later (and CentOS 6.3+, ScientificLinux 6.3+ and other similar derivatives), as well as Fedora 18 and later.

 ## How is RDO different from upstream?